⚠️ We are currently updating our 2020/21 tax guidance across the website

-If you are self-employed, in addition to this section, you should also look at the page in the self-employment section, which includes information on specific issues you might face in relation to information you might be asked to provide, proposed changes to your figures and the costs of an enquiry if you are self-employed.
+If you are self-employed, in addition to this page, you should also look at the page in the self-employment section, which includes information on specific issues you might face in relation to information you might be asked to provide, proposed changes to your figures and the costs of an enquiry if you are self-employed.

 What is an enquiry?

 It may be called an enquiry, an investigation, an intervention or a check.
-Basically, it means that HMRC are going to ask you some questions and possibly look at some of the documents you have used or will use to complete your tax return or tax credits claim.
+During an enquiry, HMRC ask you questions about, and may also ask to look at some of the documents you have used or will use to complete, your tax return or tax credits claim.
 HMRC have the right to ask to see information or documents that they reasonably require for the purpose of checking your tax position.
-The various steps of an enquiry are explained in more detail below in the section Enquiries in more detail.
+The various steps of an enquiry are explained in more detail below.

 What is the difference between an aspect and a full enquiry?